Fudan-iGEM/2024-wiki/src/measurement.md

     <img src="https://static.igem.wiki/teams/5115/measurement-sy/2024-09-27-01-02-14.png" style="width:80%; height: auto;"><br>
     <div>
         <span style="color: gray">Figure 4: Quantification of the spots shown in [Figure 2 & 3](#fig1).<br>
          <small>This bar graph compares the growth rates of bacterial strains expressing various plasmids.
-For the baseline values, the growth is normalized to @@@@.
+The Relative <em>E. coli</em> growth was calculated by comparing the experimental group to the control group and the average values of StayGold(plasmid number#1) and mScarlet (plasmid number#19) fluorescence proteins as a baseline, represented by different colors in the graph.
 The bars indicate the percentage decline in growth rate for each strain, with experimental measurements juxtaposed against computational predictions, offering insights into plasmid performance.</small>
          </span>
       <br><br>
     </div>
 </div>

 ## Previous Inspiring Methodologies in iGEM